I work as a freelance editor, a sole trader, and quote as Twisted Minx Editing.

-I am what’s called a structural editor (also known as developmental editor).
+I am what’s called a structural editor (also known as a developmental editor, or book doctor).
 This means I am often the first person other than the writer to see a story.
-So I’m here to make sure the story makes sense, follows the laws of nature/physics/magic, that the arcs arc, that loose ends are tied up (unless they shouldn’t be), and that the author has made the best of their own ideas without falling into too many troupe traps.
+So I’m here to make sure the story makes sense, follows the laws of nature/physics/magic, that the arcs arc, that loose ends are tied up (unless they shouldn’t be), and that the author has made the best of their own ideas without falling into too many trope traps.

 Along with detailed comments, questions, and suggestions in the edited manuscript, clients get a full critique document giving an overall review of the manuscript.
 I specialise in crime and science fiction, and my particular penchant is for getting timelines straight, a timeline that doesn’t hold water brings me out in a veritable rash but don’t worry I can cope with time travel so no fears there.

-Contact me if you have questions or a want a quote, or click here to read testimonials from some of my clients.
+Contact me if you have questions or want a quote, or click here to read testimonials from some of my clients.

 Services on offer: